sadegh19b/laravel-persian-lang/README.md

 This will copy the language files to `lang/fa/` in your application.
 Your published files will automatically take precedence over the package files.

+### Validation attributes

+If you want to change validation attributes, just copy the `validation-attributes.php` file to your `lang/fa/` directory and don't need to publish other translation files.

 ## Available Language Files

 - `auth.php` - Authentication related translations